 Camerata is the most advanced, select mixed (SATB) choral ensemble open by audition from all academic disciplines.
 Repertoire for this ensemble focuses on music composed specifically for advanced level chamber choirs.
 Additionally, Camerata will join other choirs and Symphony Orchestra to perform extended works composed for large musical forces.
 Rehearsals seek to promote vocal development, musicianship training, team work, artistic expression, and spiritual reflection.
 Camerata is also a service organization which performs concerts for the California Baptist University community, in the local area, and in outreach and recruitment events.
+Repeatable: May be repeated for a maximum of six (6) units Grade Type: Letter Grade

-Grade Type: Letter Grade Fee: Additional course fee
+Fee: Additional course fee